 Western music consists of 12 notes:

-In music, the ‘musical alphabet’ is the chromatic scale, and notes can be extracted from it to create other scales which can then be used to create musical ideas in the form of melody (single notes) or harmony (chords).
+In the spoken and written word, we extract letters from the alphabet to form words and sentences to communicate ideas.
+In music, the ‘musical alphabet’ is the chromatic scale, and notes can be extracted from it which can then be used to create musical ideas in the form of a melody (single notes) or harmony (chords).

 |Scale name||Notes per octave|

-Major scales are diatonic scales, as they contain 5 whole notes, 2 half notes and the 2 half notes are separated by 2 whole steps.
+For example, diatonic scales are constructed from 7 notes (heptatonic) that contain 5 whole step intervals and 2 half step intervals, with the two half step intervals being separated by 2-3 whole steps.
+Major scales are diatonic scales, as they contain 5 whole steps, 2 half steps, and the 2 half steps are separated by 2 whole steps.

 Step Patterns and Formulas